ABorrel/Tox21BodyMap/README.md

 - Python > 3.6
 - R
 - Netbio DB access (https://www.nextbio.com/b/authentication/login.nb)
+- Toxcast lib that can be found in https://github.com/ABorrel/ToxCast_lib (change main line 13)

 # To do list
 - Add data in the github repertory